ningrumdaud/ningrumdaud.github.io/_posts/2022-07-10-a-divergent.md

 Currently, I am a PhD Fellow in Natural Language Processing (NLP) at the Lucien Tesnière Research Center - Linguistics and Automatic Language Processing (CRIT) at the University of Bourgogne Franche-Comté in France.
 Here, I am able to continue my passion for text data analysis and delve deeper into the ways it can be applied to various fields.

-Outside of my academic pursuits, I am a creative individual who enjoys expressing myself through different forms of art.
-I create music, write songs, and play the guitar in my spare time.
-You can check out some of my songs on my YouTube channel: [here](https://www.youtube.com/@vyasamozarta).
-Additionally, I enjoy drawing, cooking, and riding my longboard.
+Outside of my academic pursuits, I enjoy expressing myself through different forms of art.
+In my spare time, I compose music, write songs, play the guitar, draw, cook, and ride my longboard.
+You can check out some of my songs on my band's YouTube channel: [here](https://www.youtube.com/@vyasamozarta).
 All of these activities allow me to unwind and explore different parts of myself, and I believe they help me to be a better and more well-rounded person.

-Overall, my background in law, passion for research and data science, and love for text data analysis have led me to where I am today and I am excited to see where it will take me in the future.
+Overall, my academic and personal pursuits have led me to a fulfilling and exciting career in NLP, and I am excited to see where my journey takes me next.